siyehua/doks/content/docs/guides/example.md

   noindex: false # false (default) or true
 ---

-Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.
+siyehua Guides lead a user 123 through a specific task they want to accomplish, often with a sequence of steps.
 Writing a good guide requires thinking about what your users are trying to do.

 ## Further reading